sr39/gizmo-debug/scripts/gizmo_documentation.md

     DarkEnergyConstantW       -1	    % time-independent DE parameter w, used only if no table TabulatedCosmologyFile    CosmoTbl  % table with cosmological parameters

+    %-------------- Parameters for self-interacting dark matter (DM_SIDM on) DM_InteractionCrossSection 1        % cross-section per unit mass in cm^2/g (normalized at 1 km/s, if vel-dependent)
+    DM_InteractionVelocityDependence 0  % scaling: sigma=InteractionCrossSection*(dv/kms)^DM_InteractionVelocityDependence
+    DM_DissipationFactor 0              % 0=elastic, 1=pure dissipative (fractional dissipation of kinetic energy in event)
+    DM_KickPerCollision  0              % kick in km/s per collision (this^2 = specific energy/mass to kinetic per 'event')

+    %-------------- Parameters for scalar-field dark matter (DM_FUZZY on) FuzzyDM_Mass_in_eV 1e-22            % boson mass in eV for SFDM/Fuzzy DM module

 **DarkEnergyConstantW**: If `GR_TABULATED_COSMOLOGY` is on, but none of the flags to actually read tabulated data are set (`GR_TABULATED_COSMOLOGY_W`, `GR_TABULATED_COSMOLOGY_H`, `GR_TABULATED_COSMOLOGY_G`), simple setting this parameter allows you to use an arbitrary constant (time-independent) value of the Dark Energy equation-of-state parameter "w".
 If the table is read, this will be ignored.

 **TabulatedCosmologyFile**: If the tabulated data is read, this specifies the name (file-path) of the file which contains the tabulated time-dependent cosmological parameters.
 The code will assume the file is standard ASCII text, with the relevant data in 5 columns separated by spaces.
 The format should be:

+**DM\_InteractionCrossSection**: If `DM_SIDM` is on, this sets the dark matter (DM) self-interaction cross section, in cgs units.
+If the cross-sections are velocity-dependent, then this is the normalization defined at 1 km/s.

+**DM\_InteractionVelocityDependence**: If `DM_SIDM` is on, this sets the dark matter (DM) self-interaction cross section dependence on velocity, as a power law with this exponent (normalized at 1 km/s).
+So `0` is velocity-independent, whereas `-2` or `-4` are the usual most common velocity-dependent scalings (e.g. `-4` for Rutherford-type scattering).

+**DM\_DissipationFactor**: If `DM_SIDM` is on, this sets the fractional degree of dissipation per interaction event.
+This interpolates between purely elastic scattering when equal to `0`, to purely momentum-conserving scattering (both particles move at the center-of-momentum, i.e. all kinetic energy in the center-of-mass frame is entirely dissipated, so this is the most dissipative possible) when equal to `1`.
+For intermediate values, this multiplies the post-collision recoil velocity in the center-of-mass frame, so the center-of-mass frame kinetic energy is decreased by a factor of this squared.

+**DM\_KickPerCollision**: If `DM_SIDM` is on, this sets the velocity of 'kicks' given to the DM in scattering events.
+More specifically, this value (in km/s) squared defines the specific energy (energy per unit mass) added to the kinetic energy of the scattering DM particles in the rest frame of the scattering event.

+**FuzzyDM\_Mass\_in\_eV**: If `DM_FUZZY` is on, this sets the mass of the DM boson (in eV).
+This effectively entirely determines the DM dynamics, in models where the DM is a scalar field, Bose-Einstein condensate, quantum wave, etc. Note that it is critical in these modules to actually resolve the DM de Broglie wavelength, so make sure you dont use too large a value of this parameter for your mass resolution.

 ```bash
 1.00 -1.00 1.00 1.00 1.00